What Regenerative Agriculture Actually Means

 The Carbon Question

-One of the biggest claims around regenerative agriculture is its potential to sequester carbon, meaning to pull carbon dioxide from the atmosphere and store it in soil as organic matter.
-Agriculture is responsible for roughly 10-12% of global greenhouse gas emissions, and degraded soils have released significant stored carbon over decades of industrial farming.
+One of the central claims around regenerative agriculture is its potential to sequester carbon, pulling carbon dioxide from the atmosphere and storing it in soil as organic matter.
+Agriculture accounts for roughly 10 to 12% of global greenhouse gas emissions, and degraded soils have released significant stored carbon over decades of industrial farming.

 How Regenerative Compares to Organic

-The distinction matters because the two are often conflated, and they address different things.
+The distinction matters because the two are frequently conflated, and they address different things.

-Organic certification (USDA Organic) primarily defines what's excluded: synthetic pesticides, synthetic fertilizers, GMOs, antibiotics in livestock.
+USDA Organic certification primarily defines what's excluded: synthetic pesticides, synthetic fertilizers, GMOs, and antibiotics in livestock.
 It doesn't require specific practices to improve soil health.
-A farm can be certified organic while still tilling heavily, planting monocultures, and depleting soil, as long as it avoids synthetic inputs.
-Organic is better than conventional in important ways, particularly around pesticide exposure and supporting more natural nutrient cycling, but the certification doesn't require active soil restoration.
+A farm can be certified organic while still tilling heavily, planting monocultures, and depleting soil over time, as long as it avoids synthetic inputs.
+Organic certification is better than conventional in important ways, particularly around pesticide exposure and more natural nutrient cycling, but it doesn't require active soil restoration.

 Regenerative agriculture is defined by those soil-building practices.
 A farm can be regenerative without being certified organic, and certified organic without being regenerative.
 Some farms are both.